mislav/blog/_posts/2010-04-03-targeted-css.md

 > Since touching and holding in Safari on iPhone OS will invoke the Cut/Copy/Paste dialog, you may also choose to disable selection on user interface elements such as menus and buttons using `-webkit-user-select: none`.
 It is important to only disable selection as needed on a per-element basis.
 Selection in webpages should never be globally disabled.

+In the end, you should be aware that `orientation` media query, although supported on the iPad, **doesn't work on the iPhone** (tested with v3.1.3).
+Fortunately, size queries like `width` and `device-width` work, so layout-switching is possible *without* JavaScript with some combination of those.

 [css3]: http://www.w3.org/TR/css3-mediaqueries/ "CSS3 Media Queries"
 [mdc]: http://developer.mozilla.org/En/CSS/Media_queries "Media Queries on Mozilla Developer Center"
 [meta]: http://developer.apple.com/safari/library/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html "Apple-specific meta tags"